41 Fun Frog and Turtle Craft Ideas

 Make these really cute little turtles using bottle caps, Q-tips and craft sticks.
 Here is a great project to use up all the bottle caps that you've been saving.
 The instructions for this project can be found at mama jenn.

 Too cute for words.
-To make this little beanbag frog, go to HOLY SPIRIT INTERACTIVE.
+To make this little tp roll frog, go to Easy Peasy and Fun.

 37. Turtle Cuff Bracelet